Observation of many-body quantum phase transitions beyond the Kibble-Zurek mechanism

 Based on different observables, we get two different values for the same {quantum critical parameter} $\nu z$, namely $\nu z=1$ for the MI {dynamical} relaxation time $\tau_{MI}$ and $\nu z=1/2$ for the excitation fraction $n_{ex}$.
 According to conventional KZM, the universality of the quantum criticality predicts the same value of $\nu z$ for different observables in the same QPT.
-Thus, our measurement results intradict the conventional KZM.
+Thus, our measurement results contradict the conventional KZM.
 According to previous studies \cite{BHMFisher,sachdev_2011}, $\nu z$ is either 1 or 1/2 depending on whether the phase transition point is off- or on-tip and how the gaps open in the SF-MI phase diagram (Fig.~\ref{F4}\textbf{d}).
-Due to the harmonic trap and fixed atom number in our experiment, we probe the phase transition with an unfixed chemical potential, corresponding to a line, not a point in the phase diagram. {The center filling of the final stage of MI is approximately $\bar{n} \sim 3$.} In the scenario of a slow ramp, the MI first appear in the center of the harmonic trap while the trap depth is not deep enough.
-Because the local gap opens as $\Delta\propto |g|^{1/2}$, the early-formed MI defects appear in the trap center under the quantum criticality of $\nu z=1/2$.
+Due to the harmonic trap and fixed atom number in our experiment, we probe the phase transition with an unfixed chemical potential, corresponding to a line, not a point in the phase diagram. {The center filling of the final stage of MI is approximately $\bar{n} \sim 3$.} In the scenario of a slow ramp, the MI appear {and coexist with SF while} the trap depth is not deep enough.
+Because the local gap opens as $\Delta\propto |g|^{1/2}$, the early-formed MI defects appear in {the region of MI} under the quantum criticality of $\nu z=1/2$.
 Later when the trap depth increases, the total system enters the region of off-tip phase transitions where the gap $\Delta \propto |g|$ opens linearly with $\nu z=1$.
 However, the previously-generated defects are still protected by the energy gaps under $U(1)$ symmetries with $\nu z=1/2$.
-This is how both $\nu z$ appear in the same QPT experiment. {If the QPT is performed in the opposite direction from gapped phases to gapless phases as in the previous experiments \cite{PRLMISF, PNASSchneider}, the gapless excitations due to broken symmetries will smear out early-formed defects with later dynamics and it will makes the different values of quantum critical parameter becoming indistinguishable.} For a fast ramp, the system is immediately frozen into deep Mott insulators with failed relaxations due to large energy gaps, where the actual dynamics {versus the excitation fractions or the correlation length} is still an unexplored regime for non-equilibrium physics and waits for further investigations.
+This is how both $\nu z$ appear in the same QPT experiment. {If the QPT is performed in the opposite direction from gapped phases to gapless phases as in the previous experiments \cite{PRLMISF, PNASSchneider}, the gapless excitations due to broken symmetries will smear out early-formed defects with later dynamics and makes the different values of quantum critical parameter indistinguishable.} For a fast ramp, the system is immediately frozen into deep Mott insulators with failed relaxations due to large energy gaps, where the actual dynamics {versus the excitation fractions or the correlation length} is still an unexplored regime for non-equilibrium physics and waits for further investigations.